About Me

 Recent News

 April 9, 2024 It was a pleasure to give a seminar talk at the Machine Learning for Planetary Science and Space Physics (ML4PSP) on Bayesian Inference and Global Sensitivity Analysis for Ambient Solar Wind Prediction.
-The seminar will be added to the youtube series soon.
+The seminar recording is added to youtube.

 Jan 3-March 15, 2024 I was the teaching assistant of Systems and Signals (MAE143A) course taught by Prof. Boris Kramer.
 I held weekly office hours and taught the 4th hour lecture for 190 undergraduate students.
 The course covered linear time invariant systems, Laplace transforms, Fourier transforms, and PID control.
-I developed Jupyter notebooks to illustrate the application of the Discrete Fourier Transform to filter images (e.g. Oppenheimer/Monroe) and audio (e.g. Elton John’s “Don’t Go Breaking My Heart”).
+Here is a playful Jupyter notebooks to illustrate the application of the Discrete Fourier Transform to filter images (e.g. Oppenheimer/Monroe) and audio (e.g. Elton John’s “Don’t Go Breaking My Heart”).

 Feb 19-22, 2024 I enjoyed attending the Institute for Mathematical and Statistical Innovation (IMSI) Computational Challenges and Optimization in Kinetic Plasma Physics workshop at the University of Chicago.
-I learned about the computational challenges and latest developments in simulating plasma dynamics in laboratory fusion devices (stellarator/tokamak/magnetic mirror).
+I learned about the computational challenges and latest developments in simulating plasma in laboratory fusion devices.

 Dec 11, 2023 Our preprint “Anti-symmetric and Positivity Preserving Formulation of a Spectral Method for Vlasov-Poisson Equations” (with Oleksandr Koshkarov, Federico D. Halpern, Boris Kramer, Gian Luca Delzanno) is available online at arXiv.